 - Playclothes Vintage – Vintage clothing in Burbank!

 - Rag Mopp Vintage – Vintage clothing on Sunset Blvd in Silverlake.

-- Re-mix Classic Vintage Footware – Great vintage shoes, located right here in L.A.!
+- Re-mix Classic Vintage Footware – Great vintage shoes, located right here in L.A. on Beverly Blvd not far from The Grove!
 Women tell me this place has the most comfortable, most stylish Swing dancing shoes around (although they are pricey).

 - Santa Monica Vintage Fashion Expo – This event is held once per quarter at the Santa Monica Civic Auditorium.
 There is an entrance fee of $10, but you can get a $2 discount if you get on their mailing list.
 I haven’t been there in a while, so someone tell me if it’s still good.

 - Unique Vintage – Has a good selection of 20s/30s flapper dresses as well as pinup dresses.
 They have a store in Burbank!

 Here’s an article about vintage clothing stores in Long Beach.

 - Bandini St. Etsy – Swing-themed headbands, flowers, and accessories, hand-made in Los Angeles!
 SwingDance.LA Pick!

 - dancestore.com – Online Swing dance shoe store for men and women.
 This is the place to go for Swing dancing shoes.
 Return policy is good if anything doesn’t fit.
 A friend personally recommended this store to me.
 SwingDance.LA Pick!